 While a vSmart controller is down and a vEdge router is using cached OMP information, if you reboot the vEdge router, it loses its cached information and hence will not be able to forward data traffic until it is able to establish a control plane connection to the vSmart controller.

-To disable OMP graceful restart, use one of the following commands:
+To disable OMP graceful restart:

 Viptela(config-omp)# no omp graceful-restart

 By default, a vEdge router advertises connected, static routes, and OSPF inter-area and intra-area routes to OMP, and hence to the vSmart controller responsible for the vEdge router's domain.
 The router does not advertise BGP or OSPF external routes to OMP.